back to CONTENT

 So the whole set of fruit labels naturally falls down into several non-overlapping classes.
 Let's proceed to their consistent description.

-The first class - the stickers - is the most numerous and the oldest class of fruit labels.
+The first class - the stickers - is the most numerous and the most popular among collectors class of fruit labels.
 The whole great set of stickers - the class of the stickers - quite naturally fall into three sub-classes.

 The sub-class: the stickers directly on the fruits (stickers on fruits per se).
 These stickers are rather diverse by sizes and by shapes (i.e. by notching die).